-- Consistency of the program with the organization's mission, educational goals, and long-range plan - Learning outcome achievements of students/graduates by comparison with - The program's stated learning outcome goals and standards - The Degree Level Standard - The opinions of employers and students/graduates - The standards of any related regulatory, accrediting or professional association. - Student satisfaction levels, graduation rates, and student retention rates - The relevance of the program to the field of practice it serves - The appropriateness of the method of delivery, curriculum and admission requirements (i.e. achievement levels, subject preparation) for the program's educational goals and standards - The adequacy of the methods used for evaluating student progress and achievement - The adequacy of existing human, physical, technological, and financial resources
+- Consistency of the program with the organization's mission, educational goals, and long-range plan - Learning outcome achievements of students/graduates by comparison with - The program's stated learning outcome goals and standards - The Degree Level Standard43 - The opinions of employers and students/graduates - The standards of any related regulatory, accrediting or professional association. - Student satisfaction levels, graduation rates, and student retention rates - The relevance of the program to the field of practice it serves - The appropriateness of the method of delivery, curriculum and admission requirements (i.e. achievement levels, subject preparation) for the program's educational goals and standards - The adequacy of the methods used for evaluating student progress and achievement - The adequacy of existing human, physical, technological, and financial resources - Faculty performance, including consideration whether all faculty: - have, where relevant, professional credentials and related work experience - hold an academic credential at least one degree higher than that offered by the program in the field or in a closely related field/discipline

-&lt;sup>42 Student achievement can be demonstrated through a) The current PEQAB procedure (see Appendix 10.4 Guidelines for Samples of Student Work) of External Experts re-assessing random samples of student work that reflect exemplary, average, and minimally acceptable performance from the terminal years of the degree program, and/or b) Recognized, comparable, or scalable evaluations of critical thinking, problem-solving, communication skills of students graduating from the program, and/or c) Reviews/evaluations of students work conducted by the relevant professional accreditation agency (such as the Canadian Engineering Accreditation Board or the Council for Interior Design Accreditation), and/or d) Other learning outcomes assessment models/management systems, as proposed by the institution.
+43 Student achievement can be demonstrated through a) The current PEQAB procedure (see Appendix 10.4 Guidelines for Samples of Student Work) of External Experts re-assessing random samples of student work that reflect exemplary, average, and minimally acceptable performance from the terminal years of the degree program, and/or b) Recognized, comparable, or scalable evaluations of critical thinking, problem-solving, communication skills of students graduating from the program, and/or c) Reviews/evaluations of students work conducted by the relevant professional accreditation agency (such as the Canadian Engineering Accreditation Board or the Council for Interior Design Accreditation), and/or d) Other learning outcomes assessment models/management systems, as proposed by the institution.